-To the extent that balance sheet and income statement accounts are truly measured and reported according to generally accepted accounting principles, common-sized statements and financial ratio analysis can provide much valued insights into the strengths and weaknesses of companies.
-The degree to which reported results stray from GAAP can lead external users of financial statements to question their analysis of those results.
-And those not aware of such deviations from GAAP may make erroneous conclusions based on their analyses of those results.
+To the extent that balance sheet and income statement accounts are truly measured and reported following the appropriate generally accepted accounting principles, common-sized financial statements and financial ratio analysis can provide great insights into the relative strengths and weaknesses of companies, insights that are craved for by creditors assessing a company's short-term liquidity and its long-term solvency and by investors assessing company profitability figures and forecasting short-term and long-term investment values.
+The degree to which any reported results happen to stray from GAAP can lead external users of financial statements to question their analysis of those results.
+And those not being aware of any such deviations from GAAP can be lead to make erroneous conclusions from their analysis of those results.

 The depreciation of operating assets affects many different aspects of the financial statements.
-To the extent it is related to the production of inventory, it affects both the value of the inventory reported on the balance sheet and the cost of goods sold reported on the income statement.
-If there are deviations from GAAP, such deviations can result in inaccurately valued inventory and cost of goods sold.
-These in turn can potentially lead to erroneous conclusions about the company as the information generated by common-sized statements and financial ratio analysis can be skewed either upwards or downwards.
+To the extent it is related to the production of inventory, it affects both the value of the inventory reported on the balance sheet and the cost of goods sold that is reported on the income statement.
+If there are erroneous or purposeful deviations from GAAP, such deviations can result in inaccurately valued inventory and cost of goods sold.
+These in turn can potentially lead to erroneous conclusions about the company as the information provided by analytical tools such as common-sized financial statements and financial ratio analysis can be skewed either upwards or downwards.

 For example, common-sized income statements can be used to examine cross-sectional and trend relationships between a company's sales, its cost of sales, and the differential between the two, gross profits.
-If a company's depreciation expenses are not included in its cost of goods sold as required by GAAP, any analysis of the company's results may be faulty, particularly if one relies on comparative industry averages reported by external entities.
-In fact, this may even be its own unique part of the problem.
+To the extent that a company's depreciation expenses are not included in its cost of goods sold as required by GAAP, any analysis of the company's results may be faulty, particularly if one relies on comparative industry averages reported by external entities.
+In fact, this could even be its own unique part of the problem.
 For example, Standard & Poor's, a leading provider of financial data through its Compustat database, specifically removes depreciation expense from cost of goods sold before deriving gross profits (Standard & Poor's, 2003).
-Another commonly used database used in securing industry-level data, the RMA Annual Statement Studies, does not mention that it makes any such adjustments.
-Thus, when using the Compustat database, the cost of goods sold would be expected to be understated, and gross profits overstated, relative to any assessment made directly from the company's financial statements found in its annual report.
+(Another commonly used database used in securing industry-level data, the RMA Annual Statement Studies, does not mention that it makes any such adjustments.)
+Thus, when using the Compustat database, the cost of goods sold would be expected to be understated, and gross profits overstated, relative to any assessment made directly from the company's financial statements generated using GAAP.